marcosserpa/graphql-api/README.md

 }
 ```

 If some doubts remains, you can always take a look at the source code of this tiny project we created above.
-Take a ride at this repo on Github:
+Take a ride at this repo on [Github](https://github.com/marcosserpa/graphql-api).

+The remaining mutations you can do by yourself to test you new abilities! <3